-Data collection in both years of implementation includes: information about the professional development delivered and experienced by the principals participating in the intervention; teacher and principal surveys and periodic logs of principal daily activities to document intermediate outcomes such as principal behaviors and school climate; and administrative records to document teacher retention and student outcomes — such as achievement, behavior, and attendance.
+Data collection in both years of implementation included: information about the professional development delivered and experienced by the principals participating in the intervention; teacher and principal surveys and periodic logs of principal daily activities to document intermediate outcomes such as principal behaviors and school climate; and administrative records to address teacher retention and student achievement, behavior, and attendance.

 The study report, titled The Effects of a Principal Professional Development Program Focused on Instructional Leadership, was released in October 2019.

-An evaluation brief on principal time use is expected in 2020 and will be announced on https://ies.ed.gov/ncee/.
+A study snapshot on principal time use is expected in 2021 and will be announced on https://ies.ed.gov/ncee/.